 As hot as it has been in San Pedro lately I have taken to making iced tea again.
-Inspired by recent trip to Lamanai Landings in Orange Walk I found the missing puzzle piece to that.
-Stay tuned for that blog post (still editing video footage).
+Inspired by a recent trip to Lamanai Landings in Orange Walk I found the missing puzzle piece to that.

-I was always into making Sun tea and consider it the lazy cooks way to do it it does not get any easier that water, pitcher tea and sun.
+I was always into making sun tea and consider it the lazy cook’s way.
+It does not get any easier than water, pitcher tea, and sun.
 I used to use honey as a sweetener and while Belizean Honey does not taste quite the same as the sweet Canadian honey I was used to I still like it.
-However I found something even better and am not sure why I never thought of it before as I used to make it all the time for the humming birds – simple syrup.
+However, I found something even better and am not sure why I never thought of it before as I used to make it all the time for the hummingbirds – simple syrup.

-When we got to Laminai Landings and were chatting with Blanca and Enrique after checking into our room, they offered us an iced tea and immediately we were both wowed by the flavor.
+When we got to Lamanai Landings and were chatting with Blanca and Enrique after checking into our room, they offered us an iced tea.
+Immediately we were both wowed by the flavor.
 Blanca explained that simple syrup was the trick to making such good iced tea.
 I vowed when I got home I was going to try it and share my results.

 Making Simple Syrup

 You can use any kind of sugar to make simple syrup, it is very easy and dilutes well in any cold or warm drinks without leaving sugar granules behind.
 Mine is a little more labor intensive because I use a raw form of sugar called panela that is a product of Belize.
 It is very dark and rich tasting because it has more molasses in it.
-Since it comes in a large hard chunk I shave or off with a knife or use a grater to break it up smaller.
-You can buy panela at Greenhouse on Middle Street for $10.90 BZD.
+Since it comes in a large hard chunk I shave off with a knife or use a grater to break it up smaller.
+You can buy panela at Greenhouse on Pescador Dr. (Middle Street) for $10.90 BZD.

 You can experiment and add other flavorings such as fresh ginger and mint.
 You can either simmer additional ingredients in with your sugar or add after cooling.
 Let it sit 20 to 30 minutes but if you do use the flavoring, the added ingredients will need to be strained when done.